What kind of therapy does AEIOU deliver?

 How are families involved in the AEIOU program?

 Families can access a number of workshops and training sessions throughout the term to assist with supporting their child at home.
-Workshops may be hosted by the team in the centre, or by a visiting senior teacher or therapist.
+Workshops may be hosted by the therapy team in the centre, or by a visiting senior therapist or clinical manager.

 We encourage families to be actively involved at a centre level, recognising the more a family can incorporate strategies from the program into the home setting, the more successful the intervention will be.
 Teachers ensure this is balanced and there are not too many demands placed on each child.

 Parent forums are held at least once per term, and parents are encouraged to attend, to raise any issues, concerns or initiatives they would like to address or implement.

 Families might also choose to support AEIOU Foundation by sharing their family story, or by participating in events or promotions.
 Many volunteer to assist the parent fundraising committee, or other fundraising activities, and if so, are supported by a central office representative.
 However, please note this level of support is not essential or expected.

 - How can I prepare for the NDIS?

 - NDIS FAQs

 - NDIS Upcoming Events